A COMPLETE GUIDE TO THE BEST NORTH CEBU BEACHES!

 GETTING AROUND BANTAYAN ISLAND

-There’s a couple of options on how to get around Bantayan Island and they are by scooter, habal habal, tricycle or jeepney.
+There’s a couple of options on how to get around to all of the best North Cebu beaches located on Bantayan Island and they are by scooter, habal habal, tricycle or jeepney.

 You can rent a scooter in Bantayan for as little as 250 pesos per day and make your own way around to all of the Bantayan Island tourist spots at your own pace.
 The best place to rent a scooter is via your accommodation.